 What are the chances of being caught flouting the quarantine rules?

 Given the potential for a significant fine, it would not be advisable to defy the proposed measures.
 However, the Government has not given specific details on how carefully the rules would be enforced.
 It merely states that passengers arriving in the UK and subject to the 14-day rule “could be contacted regularly throughout this period” and that “public health authorities will conduct random checks in England to ensure compliance with self-isolation requirements”.
-It is not clear as yet if the devolved administrations will also contact those self-isolating or carry out checks.

 Will I still be able to fly?